- by Caroline

 There are many questions for foreigners to figure out before traveling to Tibet.
 Such as, when is the best time to visit Tibet?
 Or, what should I pack for a Tibet tour?
-Among all the different matters, I bet the concerns about altitude sickness must come out in most of the travelers’ mind.
+Among all the different matters, the concern about altitude sickness must come out firstly in most of the travelers’ minds.
 So, what is high-altitude sickness?
 And how to deal with altitude sickness when traveling to Tibet?

 Let’s solve them one by one.

 As the name implies, altitude sickness is a series of physical discomfort when someone gets to a place with a high elevation, usually 2,700 meters (8,859 feet) and up.
 The average altitude of Tibet is more than 4,000 meters (13123.36 feet), so especially for those who live on the plain and get used to a low altitude, it’s not easy to accept the sudden change of the elevation, where the content of the Oxygen in the air becomes much lower and the weather turns to extremely dry.